microsoft/azure_arc/README.md

 #### VMware

-The following guides provide end-to-end deployment of new Windows or Linux servers in VMWare and onboarding to Azure with Azure Arc using [Terraform](https://www.terraform.io/).
+The following guides provide end-to-end deployment of new Windows or Linux servers in VMware and onboarding to Azure with Azure Arc using [Terraform](https://www.terraform.io/).

 * [Deploy a VMware vSphere Ubuntu Server VM and connect it to Azure Arc using Terraform](azure_arc_servers_jumpstart/docs/vmware_terraform_ubuntu.md)